Sibo-Ding/ECO395M-ML-Homeworks/Project_Food/Report.md

 ## Appendix

-Confusion matrices of predictive models.
+Below are confusion matrices of predictive models.
 In a confusion matrix, each column is an original class, each row is a predicted class.

-Logistic regression
+Logistic regression:

 <table>
 <thead>